fancy-membership fancy-stage fancy-tickets location up phone email facebook twitter avatar

 Teens ‘N’ Theater

 Teens who have not yet graduated from high school are welcome to audition for roles in Teens ‘N’ Theater shows.
 Audition dates and times are subject to change.
 While changes are rare, we encourage you to check the website regularly.
-For more information about Teens ‘N’ Theater auditions, please contact Stephanie Jacobson at stephj@rosetheater.org or 402-502-4647.
+For more information about Teens ‘N’ Theater auditions, please contact Jay Hayden at jayh@rosetheater.org.

 The Rose Brigade